 The workstation value proposition is built upon three pillars.
 First, these devices are built to perform with some options configurable up to server-class processors, professional graphics, and ECC memory.
-Secondly, workstations are optimized and certified to run your most mission-critical software applications.
+Secondly, workstations are optimized and certified to run your most mission critical software applications.
 Thirdly, they are backed and supported by some of the industry's most trusted brands.

-Consequently, while latency can remain an issue for users plugged into a cloud computing model - particularly for dataor graphics-intensive workloads - a workstation in the hands of your power-users ensures that fewer disruptions and distractions for users.
+Consequently, a workstation in the hands of power-users ensures fewer disruptions and distractions for those users.